Human Development Indicators (UN)

 - Multidimensional Poverty Index.

 Earlier Human Development Reports are available on the UNDP web site.
-The Badia Library holds a paper archive at SER 30 HUMAN (lower garden floor, Badia).
+The Badia Library holds a paper archive in storage.

 Data sources and methodology are explained on this UNDP page.